NethServer/ns8-core/docs/modules/images.md

   * `etc/`: to store additional configuration for Backup and Restore
   * `pypkg/`: path for module Python packages, added to `PYTHONPATH`
 - `ui/`: it contains all UI source code of the module
-- `build-image.sh`: a script to manually build the image of the module and push it inside the image registry.
+- `build-images.sh`: a script to manually build one or more images of the module and push them inside the image registry.
 - `README.md`: a [Markdown](https://guides.github.com/features/mastering-markdown/) file describing the module purpose and implementation

 ## Image labels